malwina0/2022L-ML/Homeworks/README.md

 * handling missing data,
 * transforming continuous variables into categorical ones,
-* coding of categorical variables,
+* encoding of categorical variables,
 * preliminary models.

 The dataset describes transactions recorded on allegro.co.uk during one full day on 3/04/2016.
 The variable we predict: price.